jacluas/Mexico120FlowerModel/README.md

 ### Usage

 The model is shared in the form of H5 format, that is, a file format to store structured data to easily share.
 Keras saves models in this format as it can easily store the weights and model configuration in a single file.
-We used Keras version 2.2.4, with Tensorflow 1.13.1 as backend, and Python version 3.7.3.

 ### How to consume the pre-trained 512-VGG model (from Mexico 120 Flower dataset)